ml-tooling/universal-build/README.md

 FROM mltooling/build-environment:<UPDATED_VERSION>
 ```

-In case you also run your build outside of the build-environment (locally), make sure to also upgrade universal-build from [pypi](https://pypi.org/project/universal-build/):
+In case you also run your build outside of the build-environment (locally), make sure to also upgrade universal-build on your local machine from [PyPi](https://pypi.org/project/universal-build/):

 ```bash
 pip install --upgrade universal-build